 - 1. Poster board All posters must be 22" x 28" unless otherwise specified.
-Posters do not have to be white. - Labels 3 x 5.5" labels for posters will be supplied by the 4-H office at project check-in to identify 4-H member, project, and level.
+Posters do not have to be white. - 2.
+Labels 3 x 5.5" labels for posters will be supplied by the 4-H office at project check-in to identify 4-H member, project, and level.
 This label will be attached to the lower right-hand corner of the poster.
 Please adjust your display accordingly. - 3.
-Stiff backing Any material that will keep the poster from bending forward will work.
-Foam Core boards can be purchased at the Extension Office for \$4.
-Other examples are: very stiff cardboard, plywood (this can make a poster very heavy); and Masonite (1/8" thick found to work well and could be used year after year.) - 4.
-Plastic covering Clear plastic sleeves are available at the Extension Office for \$1 each.
+Foam Core boards can be purchased at the Extension Office for \$5. - 4.
+Plastic covering -Clear plastic sleeves are available at the Extension Office for \$1 each.
 Do not use kitchen wrap. - 5.
 Your poster should be oriented horizontally, like a dollar bill (see below).